Reverse-transcriptase inhibitor: Nucleotide analog reverse-transcriptase inhibitors (NtARTIs or NtRTIs)

 As described above, host cells phosphorylate nucleoside analogs to nucleotide analogs.
 The latter serve as poison building blocks (chain terminators) for both viral and host DNA, causing respectively the desired antiviral effect and drug toxicity/side effects.
 Taking phosphonate nucleotide analog reverse-transcriptase inhibitors (NtARTIs or NtRTIs) directly obviates the initial phosphorylation step, but host enzymes must still phosphorylate the phosphonate nucleotide analogue to the phosphonate-diphosphate state for anti-viral activity.
-These molecules were first synthesized by Antonin Holy at the Czech Academy of Sciences, and commercialized by Gilead.
+These molecules were first synthesized by Antonín Holý at the Czech Academy of Sciences, and commercialized by Gilead.